-Exclusive: Trump To Reinforce Protections For Prayer In Schools
+Trump To Reinforce Protections For Prayer In Schools

 There is no change to existing law or regulations, but the White House says it wants to empower students and teachers to exercise their rights.

 The event comes as Trump works to shore up his support among evangelical Christians and other religious freedom advocates ahead of the 2020 presidential election.
-Last month, evangelical magazine Christianity Today ran an editorial calling Trump "morally lost," and arguing that he should be removed from office.
+Last month, evangelical magazine Christianity Today ran an editorial calling Trump "morally lost" and argued that he should be removed from office.

-The U.S. Supreme Court banned school-sponsored prayer in public schools in 1962 decision, saying that it violated the First Amendment.
+The U.S. Supreme Court banned school-sponsored prayer in public schools in a 1962 decision, saying that it violated the First Amendment.
 But students are allowed to meet and pray on school grounds as long as they do it privately and don't try to force others to do the same.

 White House officials say there is still a great deal of misunderstanding about what is allowed and not allowed when it comes to religious expression in public schools.